kiphenglim/fa21-cs124/docs/design.md

 + no alternative designs

 # User Testing
-+ tested by Jennifer and Kip, going through tasks sequentially
++ tested by Alicia Lu, tested tasks sequentially with the tasks read out to user, encountered no problems or obstacles

 # Final Design